openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 - Create User
 - Retrieve All Users

+HOW DID YOU KNOW THIS?
+CAN YOU PLEASE SHOW ME IN THE INTERFACE WHERE I COULD HAVE DISCOVERED THIS INFORMATION.

 Switch back over to the _Terminal_ screen and let's try retrieving user information by running:

 ``curl http://mypeopleservice-fuselab.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/people-service/user/123``{{execute}}